canceromics/scNanoCT-ATAC-seq/README.md

 ## 2_Signal_extraction
 The second part of the code performs data alignment and omics signal extraction, consisting of five steps:
-1. `hg38`: indexes generation for the reference genome of human or other species.
+1. `hg38`: generates indexes for the reference genome of human or other species.
 2. `align`, `sort_index`, and `bam_rmdup`: aligns reads to the reference genome, sorts alignments by coordinate, and removes PCR duplicates, respectively.
 3. `bam2bed_fragment` and `flank_fragment`: extract alignment endpoints in genomic coordinates and assign them to distinct omics modalities based on index_list.
 4. `pool_fragment`: merges genomic fragments from all single cells for each modality to generate pseudo‑bulk omics data.